rniemela77/discord-bot/README.md

 ## TODO:

+- Do not render own account in watchers selection
+- fix bot !gettasks
 - use paths /tasks, /add-task. make buttons reflect these changes.
+- use camel case for all paths
 - Fix error handling for task creation
 - Allow users to not set watchers.
 If no watchers are set, don't display the watcher message when the task is due.
 - fix 3+ watchers due message.
 [1, 2, 3] and [4]